kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 This figure illustrates how the square point in model A and B is highly discrepant, while in model C it does not have a high discrepancy.

 Influence
 ~~~~~~~~~~~~~~

-The influence of each data point can be quantified by seeing how much the model changes when we omit that data point.
+The :index:`influence <single: influence (least squares)>` of each data point can be quantified by seeing how much the model changes when we omit that data point.
 The influence of a point is a combination its leverage and its discrepancy.
 In model A, the square point had large discrepancy but low leverage, so its influence on the model parameters (slope and intercept) was small.
 For model C, the square point had high leverage, but low discrepancy, so again the change in the slope and intercept of the model was small.
 However model B had both large discrepancy and high leverage, so its influence is large.

+.. index:: Cook's D-statistic

 One such measure is called *Cook's statistic*, usually called :math:`D_i`, and ofter referred to just as *Cook's D*.
 Conceptually, it can be viewed as the change in the model coefficients when omitting an observation, however it is much more convenient to calculate it as follows: